 A duplex house spreads across two or more floors connected by an inner staircase, whereas rental houses are multiple units built for generating rental income.

-One can also choose to build a combination of Duplex + rental house.
-Select the type of house you want to build.
+One can also choose to build a combination of Duplex + rental houses.
+Select the type of House you want to build.